 - You are asked to give your item without receiving the agreed Trade Items.
 (Example: Your Trade Partner tells you that one of the items is on a different Character.
 Tell them to go get it prior to trading.)

-- You can trade Common, Magic and Rare Items, Gold, Gems and Elixirs.
+- You can trade Common, Magic and Rare Items, Gold, Gems, Incense, Elixirs and Boss Summoning Materials.

 - Legendaries, Uniques and Enchanted Items are untradeable.